cakebatterandsprinkles/portfolio-gatsby/src/posts/42-typescript.md

   }
 }

-const soda = new Beverage()
-const coffee = new CaffeinatedBeverage() coffee.slogan() // Prints: 'Caffeine: you know you need it anyway!'
+// As classes are only "blueprints" of objects, you must create instances of them before you can use their methods and properties: const soda = new Beverage() const coffee = new CaffeinatedBeverage() coffee.slogan() // Prints: 'Caffeine: you know you need it anyway!'